 Usually we expect $Dom({\cal{K}})$ to be closed under finite union and intersection.
-Moreover closed under translation, reflection and contraction/dilation as described in the subsequent properties.
+Moreover closed under translation, reflection and contraction/dilation.

-\begin{itemize} \item Evidently we expect a mean $\cal{K}$ to be the \textbf{extension of \A}\ that is for finite sets it gives the arithmetic mean of the elements.
+Most of our means $\cal{K}$ will be the extension of \A\ that is for finite sets it gives the arithmetic mean of the elements.
 Nevertheless we allow a mean to have a domain consists of infinite sets only.

-\item The very bacis property of a mean $\cal{K}$ is \textbf{internality} that is that is an obvious generalization of internality on finite sets.

-However almost always we require the stroger condition called \textbf{strong internality} This obviously implies for a set with only one accumulation point that its mean has be equal to the only accumulation point.